sun-n-y/jobsterApi/README.md

 - register login controller
   - adjust response object based on frontend
 - update user
+  - authenticated for security and only user can change their info
   - create a new jwt token
   - when using save(), it triggers pre save hooks
     - which will hash the password again when it updates doc on db